I Was Hurt In A Car Accident – Should I Sue?

 Can I also sue the negligent driver?

 You may also have a case against the “third party” driver who was at fault for the car crash.
-This third-party liability is for non-economic damages: for pain and suffering, and loss of consortium, as well as for wages lost beyond the three-year period which your own insurance carrier usually covers.
-In order to sustain a third party claim, you must sustain a threshold impairment of body function.
+This third-party liability is for non-economic damages which is for pain and suffering, and loss of consortium, as well as for wages lost beyond the three-year period which your own insurance carrier usually covers.
+In order to sue the negligent driver in a Michigan auto accident, you must sustain a threshold impairment of body function.
 In other words:

 What is involved in preparing for a trial?